top of page

 The Best Age to Start

-At Upper Beaches Music School, we recommend that students begin taking formal instrumental lessons at age 4.
-Any students younger than 4 who show an interest in music lessons should take our pre- instrumental class, and older students are welcome to begin private lessons.
+At The Lane School of Music, we recommend that students begin taking formal instrumental lessons at age 4.
+Older students are also welcome to begin private lessons.
 If older beginners aren't comfortable in a group class with younger students, we welcome them to join a more advanced class with students their own age once they have taken some private lessons.

 Parental Involvement

 As with other areas of a child's education, parents are a key element in the learning process.
-With the Suzuki Method, parents are required to be present at private lessons so that they can learn to help their children practice at home.
+With the Suzuki Method, parents are strongly encouraged to be present at private lessons so that they can learn to help their children practice at home.
 Some parents may even wish to take lessons themselves!
-Parents should also attend group classes whenever possible.
+Parents are also welcome to attend group classes whenever possible.

 At Home